If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Ideal water parameters

-The ideal temperature for the proper growth of Pearl weed is between 60 to 82 degree Fahrenheit and its pH tolerance range is between 6.3 to 7.2.
+The ideal temperature for the proper growth of Pearl weed is between 60 to 82 degrees Fahrenheit and its pH tolerance range is between 6.3 to 7.2.

 Fertilization requirements